 Configuration commands change modem characteristics until they are modified or reversed by a subsequent configuration command or the modem is reset.
-Modem configuration status can be determined with the use of "ATSR?<CR>" Where R is the two character hexadecimal address of an S-register.
+Modem configuration status can be determined with the use of "ATSR?<CR>" where "R" is the two-character hexadecimal address of an S-register.

 A command line is defined as a string of characters starting with AT and ending with an end-of-line character, <CR> (13 decimal).
-Command lines may contain several commands one after the other.
+Command lines may contain several commands, one after another.
 If there are no characters between AT and <CR>, the modem responds with "O" after the carriage return.

+5.1.
 Command Line Execution